TorbanP/CMPT-433-A1/README.md

         Reboot and check kernel with
         # uname -r
-        And kernel successfully installed
-        ... and didnt crash a few hour later either! (that has been my experience in the past)
+        And kernel successfully installed, both vm's were similar and checked the same way ... and didnt crash a few hour later either! (that has been my experience in the past)

     A.4 - Write a C module that can be inserted as a kernel module that prints "Hello, world" when the module is initialized and installed, and "Goodbye, world" when the module is removed.

-        TODO
+        Using https://blog.sourcerer.io/writing-a-simple-linux-kernel-module-d9dc3762c234 as a reference
+        Using https://tldp.org/LDP/lkmpg/2.6/html/x121.html as a reference
+        Create hello_world.c in git

     A.5 - Write a C program that reads the /proc filesystem to get status information about the machine.
 Justify what information you are obtaining and why.

         First install gcc compiler